Clogging is a great way to make new friends

 Greatest Clogging Group in Tulsa

 I could be a little bit prejudice but at least I think so.
 I have added some videos and pictures of some of our 2010 performances.
 Be sure to check out those new additions to our website.
 As we get into Spring we will begin performing again and will post new videos and pictures from these events as our group is constantly growing and adding new great performers.
 I love teaching new people and their zeal to learn fuels my fire to be a better dancer, teacher, and choreographer.
 Whether you have clogged before or just want to learn, come join us.

 Well, after searching and trying to find the perfect format and way to set up our webpage for Just Gotta Dance, we finally have posted our opening page.
 Our picture was taken last Friday night and due to many of our dancers being gone for Spring Break, several are not in our picture, I think we counted eight of us that were not in the picture.
 So look for an updated picture very soon.
 We are excited as our group continues to grow and are looking forward to dancing at several festivals and other venues this Spring and Summer.
 Our cloggers are the best!
 Keep checking back as we will be adding more content on a weekly basis.

-Directors of Just Gotta Dance are Curtis and Sherri Hale.
-We have been dancing all of our lives together.
+The Director of Just Gotta Dance is Curtis Hale.
+I have been dancing all of my life.
 Life is a dance, you learn as you go!